General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

-then providing the transition of the FLRW$(0,\frac{1}{3},1)$ trajectory to the FLRW$(0,\frac{1}{3},b)$ trajectory crosses the Rankine-Hugoniot curve, there exists an $1 < a < b$ such that (\ref{5.6}) and (\ref{5.7}) are satisfied.
+then providing the transition of the FLRW$(\frac{1}{3},1)$ trajectory to the FLRW$(\frac{1}{3},b)$ trajectory crosses the Rankine--Hugoniot curve, there exists an $1<a<b$ such that (\ref{5.6}) and (\ref{5.7}) are satisfied.
 An example of this process is demonstrated numerically in Figure \ref{F2}.
-Lemma \ref{L5} establishes the fact that if the FLRW$(0,\frac{1}{3},a)$ trajectory remains in the subsonic region, then it must eventually hit the $A = \frac{4}{7}$ plane.
-The continuous dependence of FLRW$(0,\frac{1}{3},a)$ on the parameter $a$ means that there is a continuous transition from FLRW$(0,\frac{1}{3},1)$ to FLRW$(0,\frac{1}{3},b)$, at least up until the trajectory hits the $A = \frac{4}{7}$ plane or hits the sonic surface.
-This continuous transition, along with Lemma \ref{L5}, guarantees the crossing of the Rankine-Hugoniot curve in the $\sigma = \bar{\sigma} = \frac{1}{3}$ case, since the transition from hitting the sonic surface to hitting the $A = \frac{4}{7}$ plane occurs on the intersection of the sonic surface with the $A = \frac{4}{7}$ plane, which lies under the Rankine-Hugoniot curve.
-Thus it is sufficient to rigorously demonstrate the existence of an FLRW$(0,\frac{1}{3},b)$ solution that satisfies (\ref{5.6}) and (\ref{5.8}).
-We know from Figure \ref{F2} that a numerical approximation of the FLRW$(0,\frac{1}{3},\frac{14}{5})$ trajectory passes above the Rankine-Hugoniot curve, so existence is considered for $b = \frac{14}{5}$.
+Lemma \ref{L5} establishes the fact that if the FLRW$(\frac{1}{3},a)$ trajectory remains in the subsonic region, then it must eventually hit the $A=\frac{4}{7}$ plane.
+The continuous dependence of FLRW$(\frac{1}{3},a)$ on the parameter $a$ means that there is a continuous transition from FLRW$(\frac{1}{3},1)$ to FLRW$(\frac{1}{3},b)$, at least up until the trajectory hits the $A=\frac{4}{7}$ plane or hits the sonic surface.
+This continuous transition, along with Lemma \ref{L5}, guarantees the crossing of the Rankine--Hugoniot curve in the $\sigma=\bar{\sigma}=\frac{1}{3}$ case, since the transition from hitting the sonic surface to hitting the $A=\frac{4}{7}$ plane occurs on the intersection of the sonic surface with the $A=\frac{4}{7}$ plane.
+Thus it is sufficient to rigorously demonstrate the existence of an FLRW$(\frac{1}{3},b)$ solution that satisfies (\ref{5.6}) and (\ref{5.8}).
+We know from Figure \ref{F2} that a numerical approximation of the FLRW$(\frac{1}{3},2.8)$ trajectory passes above the Rankine--Hugoniot curve, so for this reason, and another reason explained later in the proof, existence is considered for